llfbandit/record/doc/bg_recording.md

 );
 ```

-A notification is added to conform to Android requirements if service is started.
+A notification is added (with low importance) to conform to Android requirements if service is started.

 ## iOS